Baby Furniture Buying Guide: What Do You Really Need for the Nursery?

 The main difference between mini-cribs and standard cribs is size.
 These space-savers are just a little smaller than traditional cribs, with the dimensions measuring 24 inches wide and 38 inches long.

-In independent testing, Newton Baby scored highest among its peers for breathability and lowest for suffocation risk.
-Now that’s something worth sleeping on!
+In independent testing, Newton scored highest among its peers for breathability and lowest for suffocation risk.
+Additionally, our mattress is fully washable from cover to core.
+Say goodbye to allergens and mold!

 And because our mattresses don't contain latex, foam or adhesives, they're hypoallergenic, free of toxic chemicals, and exceed the most rigorous 3rd-party emissions standards which test for off-gassing (the yucky chemicals you sometimes inhale when buying a new mattress).

-Another thing you and your baby can say goodbye to when you choose a Newton Baby mattress is a sweaty back.
+Another thing you and your baby can say goodbye to when you choose a Newton mattress is a sweaty back.
 We have the perfect combination of cushy firmness and air circulation so your little one can stay cool and comfortable all night!

 Should you go the mini-crib route, don’t worry, we have a mattress for you, too!
 Your baby will have better, safer sleep when you choose our Mini Crib Mattress for their sleep surface.

-Mattress Safety
+Mattress safety

 To make sure your baby’s mattress is safe, check that it fits snugly inside the crib.
 This means no gaps in-between the crib and the mattress.
 If you can fit two fingers between them, it’s not a snug fit.